-Our quarterly revenue increased in each of the periods presented when compared to the results of the same quarter in the prior year primarily due to increases in the number of new customers as well as expansion within existing customers from increased device counts and sales of new products year-overyear.
+Our quarterly revenue increased in each of the periods presented when compared to the results of the same quarter in the prior year primarily due to increases in the number of new customers as well as expansion within existing customers from increased device counts and sales of new products year-over-year.
 We generally receive a greater number of orders from new commercial customers, as well as renewal orders from existing commercial customers, in our fourth quarter because of purchasing patterns to coincide with their fiscal year end, which is typically December 31.
 In addition, we receive a greater number of orders from education customers in the summer months to coincide with their fiscal year end.
 Our license revenue is recognized upon transfer of control to the customer, which is typically upon making the software available to the customer, thus creating fluctuations in license revenue quarter-over-quarter depending on the number and size of licenses sold each quarter.
 Conversely, our subscription revenue is recognized on a straight-line basis over the contract term.
-For our subscription revenue, a portion of the revenue that we report in each period may be attributable to the recognition of deferred revenue recorded in prior periods.
-As such, increases or decreases in new sales or renewals in any one period may not be immediately reflected in our revenue for that period and may instead affect future periods.
-Over the past several quarters, subscription revenues have increased as a percent of total revenues and now account for 85% of total revenues.
+For our subscription revenue, a portion of the revenue that we report in each period may be attributable to the recognition of deferred revenue for that period and may instead affect future periods.
+Over the past several quarters, subscription revenues have increased as a percent of total revenues and now account for over 80% of total revenues.
 This is the result of an emphasis by our entire company in developing, marketing and selling our SaaS solutions.